What is a USDA Loan?

 - Applicants must not have been suspended or debarred from participating in federal program

 What is the minimum Down Payment on USDA?

 A USDA Guaranteed Home loan does not have a down payment requirement.
 However, you can choose to make a down payment and it may come from a gift or any documented asset.

-Is there Mortgage Insurance (aka PMI) or a Guarantee Fee?
+Is there Mortgage Insurance Premium (aka PMI) or a Guarantee Fee?

 USDA charges mortgage insurance annually at .35%.
 As a result, your monthly payment will include mortgage insurance.

 USDA charges a 1.00% Guarantee Fee at the time of closing.

 For Example: With a $100,000 loan amount the one-time loan Guarantee Fee is $1,000 or (1.00%), which can be financed or paid at the time of closing (closing costs).
 The monthly payment for mortgage insurance would be $29.17.